Kinetic models of opinion-driven epidemic dynamics modulated by graphons: A simplification of the model

 Instead of considering both the graphon $\mathcal{B}$ and the interaction function $P$, we can derive a simpler model depending solely on the propensity to interact $p$, since it incorporates information from both quantities.
 The idea is to remove the graphon $\mathcal{B}$ from \eqref{eq:weak form opinion} (and the subsequent calculations) and to replace the microscopic interactions \eqref{eq:microscopic interactions} with

-where we have defined $\Tilde{P}(x)=g(p(x))$, based on an increasing function $g: \R_+ \to [0,1]$ such that $g(0)=0$.
+where we have defined $\tilde{P}(x)=g(p(x))$, based on an increasing function $g: \R_+ \to [0,1]$ such that $g(0)=0$.
 For example, one can consider

 for some $a > 0$.
-Note that this simplification is reasonable only if there are no opinion leaders, since the latter would be incapable of influencing other agents (indeed, according to Subsection \ref{propensity}, opinion leaders would satisfy $\Tilde{P} \simeq 0$).
+Note that this simplification is reasonable only if there are no opinion leaders, since the latter would be incapable of influencing other agents (indeed, according to Section \ref{propensity}, opinion leaders would satisfy $\tilde{P} \simeq 0$).